pandas-dev/pandas/doc/source/io.rst

    sql.read_table('data', engine, parse_dates={'Date': '%Y-%m-%d'})
    sql.read_table('data', engine, parse_dates={'Date': {'format': '%Y-%m-%d %H:%M:%S'}})

+You can check if a table exists using :func:`~pandas.io.sql.has_table`

+In addition, the class :class:`~pandas.io.sql.PandasSQLWithEngine` can be instantiated directly for more manual control over the SQL interaction.

 Querying
 ~~~~~~~~

-You can also query using raw SQL in the :func:`~pandas.io.sql.read_sql` function.
+You can query using raw SQL in the :func:`~pandas.io.sql.read_sql` function.
-In this case you must use valid SQL for your database.
+In this case you must use the SQL variant appropriate for your database.
 When using SQLAlchemy, you can also pass SQLAlchemy Expression language constructs,
 which are database-agnostic.